-Louisa lived in Japan for four years, first as an undergraduate student and then on a Fulbright fellowship, while completing her Ph.D. in cultural anthropology at Columbia University in New York.
+Louisa lived in Japan for four years, first as an undergraduate student and then on a Fulbright fellowship, while completing her Ph.D. in cultural anthropology.

 Her lifelong interest in foreign languages and cultures is reflected in her writing, which focuses on multicultural and historical themes.

 Louisa lives with her husband in Vancouver, Canada, where she teaches and writes YA fiction.